 Materials, Sculpting & Firing

 I use ES40 clay which is ideal for hand building and has a white bodied finish when biscuit fired.
 Generally I cut out my own proforma templates in clay a bit like a dressmaker/tailor.
-This enables me to keep my sizes disciplined as I have a tendency to work large.
+This enables me to keep my sizes disciplined.
 I form and sculpt the subject matter using different dryness of clay depending on what I wish to achieve with either the form or surface texture.

 The hare is left to dry naturally before a biscuit firing.

 The biscuit fired hare absorbs the underglazes when applied.

 After the second firing I either apply gilded patinas onto a matt finish.

 For a semi translucent or high sheen finish to the hare I will apply the final glaze to the hare for the third and final firing.